 Power for fast, explosive movements

-Think closing a 10 yard distance to a suspect and throwing him/her to the ground for apprehension, or reacting to a close attack.
+Think of closing a 10-yard distance to a suspect and throwing him/her to the ground for apprehension, or reacting to a close attack.
 LE Athletes need lower and upper body power and explosion.

 Speed for short to moderate distance sprints

-LE Athletes need to be fast – sprint to cover in a firefight, run down an escaping suspect, etc. Again, relative strength is key – strength per bodyweight – too much mass weather it be muscle or fat, makes you slow.
+LE Athletes need to be fast – sprint to cover in a firefight, run down an escaping suspect, etc. Again, relative strength is key – strength per bodyweight – too much mass whether it is muscle or fat, makes you slow.

 Upper body mass – chest, shoulders, biceps, can be a real asset for LE Athletes when dealing with bad guys as it can intimidate and prevent possible trouble.
 LE Athletes must balance upper body mass with the need to have overall explosive power and sprinting speed, but both are an asset.
 Upper body power and strength is required for suspect suppression and apprehension.

 Can be easily ignored, but grip strength is key to confrontations when suspects must be controlled.

 Unlike Military Athletes, LE Athletes can be “operational” well into their late 50s and early 60’s.
 There aren’t smaller, weaker, slower bad guys for older cops – there are only bad guys, and most are young men.
 LE Athletes need continual fitness, and durability over a long, 30-year career to stay in the game and safe while there.

 You Might Also Like Why is the Cooper Fitness Test Used by Law Enforcement Agencies?